Hong Kong Coliseum

 It was built by the Urban Council and inaugurated on 27 April 1983.
 The opening of the stadium coincided with the 100th anniversary of the Urban Council.
-The coliseum has 12,500 seats, which is the second largest among indoor facilities in Hong Kong, only behind the 2005-opened AsiaWorld–Arena.
+The coliseum has 12,500 seats, which is the second largest among indoor facilities in Hong Kong, only behind the 2005 AsiaWorld–Arena.

-It is now managed by the Leisure and Cultural Service Department of the Hong Kong Government.
+It is managed by the Leisure and Cultural Service Department of the Hong Kong Government.

-Facilities
+Design and Facilities

+Pau Shiu-hung, the former Director of Architectural Services of HKSAR Government, is considered the main designer of the Hong Kong Coliseum.

-The Hong Kong Coliseum consists of a big arena and a number of conference rooms.
+The Hong Kong Coliseum consists of a large arena and a number of conference rooms.

 Arena

 Hong Kong Coliseum, the inverted pyramid-like construction, right behind the former KCR Hung Hom station.

-The arena floor is a rectangular shape with seats surrounding it on all four sides, the highest and farthest rows rising up to 41 metres (134’6”).
+The arena floor is a rectangular shape with seats surrounding it on all four sides, the highest and furthest rows rising up to 41 metres (134’6”).
 The entire facility has a concrete cement flooring.